All Episodes

 ben harnwell

-Well, so many of these themes.
+Well, so many of these themes, good evening to you, Steve.

-The the Ukraine situation, the French political instability, the UK instability.
+So many of these themes that you just mentioned in your question join together the Ukraine situation, the French political instability, the UK instability.

-There's a there is a relationship between these things.
+There is a relationship between these things.

 And Steve, as you always say, the bond market gets a vote.

-So that's the the the French situation.
+So that's the French situation.

-When he was uh five finance minister, it stretches credibility somewhat to think that's the real issue.
+It stretches credibility somewhat to think that's the real issue.

-I think the situation is is that the political parties in the French National Assembly, Steve, realize that Macron's personal ratings are now through the floor.
+I think the situation is that the political parties in the French National Assembly, Steve, realize that Macron's personal ratings are now through the floor.

-Um obviously he's not going to want to call fresh elections.
+So obviously he's not going to want to call fresh elections.

-He did that last year, and that's what really hamstrung him in terms of the the situation in Parliament, now the French Parliament, where there is no party that that is able to command an overall.
+He did that last year, and that's what really hamstrung him in terms of the situation in Parliament, now the French Parliament, where there is no party that is able to command an overall.

 steve bannon